 4.1 Appointment and replacement of Directors (pursuant to Art.
-123-bis (1)(I) of the CFA)
+123-bis (1)(1), TUF)

 Pursuant to Art.
-16 of the Articles of Association, the Board of Directors may be composed of a minimum of five to a maximum of eleven members, as determined by the Shareholders' Meeting, provided that a number of independent directors consistent with the law is ensured.
+16 of the Articles of Association, the Board of Directors of Digital Bros S.p.A. may be composed of a minimum of five to a maximum of eleven members, as determined by the Shareholders' Meeting, provided that a number of independent directors consistent with the law is ensured.

-The Shareholders' Meeting held on 26 October 2018 set the number of the members of the Board at ten.
+The Shareholders' Meeting held on 25 October 2019 confirmed the number of the members of the Board at ten, as had been approved by the Shareholders' Meeting of 26 October 2018.
 Unless otherwise established upon appointment, members of the Board of Directors remain in office for three financial years and their mandates shall expire on the date of the Shareholders' Meeting convened to approve the financial statements for the year ended 30 June 2020.